League-by-league guide to the return of football around Europe - France 24

 Paris (AFP)

-As the German Bundesliga this weekend becomes the first major European league to resume following the two-month coronavirus shutdown, AFP Sport casts a glance at the situation in countries across the continent:
+With the German Bundesliga having become the first major European league to resume following the two-month coronavirus shutdown and more and more countries now planning to follow suit, AFP Sport casts a glance at the situation across the continent:

 - Leagues restarting -

-The German Bundesliga returns on Saturday with nine rounds of the season still to be played and all matches going ahead behind closed doors.
+The German Bundesliga returned at the weekend to play out the final nine rounds of the season with all matches going ahead behind closed doors.

-It is not the first European league to return, however.
-That honour goes to the Faroe Islands, which resumed its league last weekend.
-Not forgetting Belarus, which was the only European country where football has carried on throughout the last two months.
+It was not the first European league to return, however.
+That honour went to the Faroe Islands, which resumed its league a week earlier.
+Not forgetting Belarus, which was the only European country where football carried on throughout the last two months.

+On Tuesday football also returned in Estonia, with the top-flight Meistriliiga making its comeback behind closed doors.

 Here are confirmed restart dates elsewhere: